Can Cats Eat Seaweed? Exploring The Benefits Of Seaweed On Cats Health

 • Antioxidants abundance in sea vegetables like carotenoids and flavonoids combat disease-causing free radical damage in cat cells.

-The long-chain omega-3 fatty acids EPA and DHA found abundantly in seaweed, support skin and coat health, joint mobility, immune system function, heart health, and brain development in cats.
+The long-chain Omega-3 fatty acids eicosapentaenoic (EPA) and docosahexaenoic (DHA) found abundantly in seaweed, support skin and coat health, joint mobility, immune system function, heart health, and brain development in cats.
 These healthy fats also keep skin supple and fur lustrous.
 Adding just a sprinkle of Nori, Wakame, or Kelp to meals gives cats Omega-3s they likely don’t get enough of from meat-based diets alone.

 The high iodine content in sea vegetables like Kelp can help prevent hypothyroidism in felines.
 Iodine supports healthy thyroid hormone production, which regulates metabolism.
 The best way to incorporate supplemental iodine is through Kelp powder or granules.
 A tiny pinch mixed into wet or dry cat food a couple of times a week supplies adequate iodine for thyroid health without the risks of excess.